 In this programme, you study half of your modules (60 credits) in Hispanic Studies and half in History (60 credits)

+Hispanic Studies: Your first year in Hispanic Studies will involve compulsory language modules which will develop your speaking, listening, reading and writing skills (at advanced or beginner level) in your chosen language.
 Those who have Spanish to A level (or equivalent) are taught separately for language and also follow modules which deal with different aspects of Hispanic literature, politics, history or film.

 The third year is spent abroad.
 You attend a university (or universities) in a country of your language of study, such as Spain, Argentina, Chile, Ecuador or Mexico.
 You'll perfect your language skills and prepare a dissertation on an Hispanic theme.
 The year abroad is one of the most exciting aspects of the programme and many graduates remember it as one of the best years of their life.